What Can I do if I think I or a loved one have suffered Anaphylactic Shock?

 Breathing becomes difficult as the airways become obstructed.
 Swellings and hives on the lips and eyelids and throat can appear.
 This is extremely dangerous because if the airways become blocked a heart attack can result.

 Other symptoms can include nausea and vomiting , slurred speech, abdominal pain or cramping and skin redness.

 What is the Treatment for Anaphylactic Shock?

-It cannot be stressed enough that this is a life threatening condition and immediate professional attention is required.
+It cannot be stressed enough: this is a life threatening condition and immediate professional attention is required.
 It is an emergency.
 You must act as quickly as possible.

 Once medical assistance arrives drugs can be administered that open the airways.
-They will also raise blood pressure from the low level caused by the severe reaction to food allergens.
+These drugs will also raise blood pressure from the low level caused by the severe reaction to food allergens.

 What is the Prognosis for Anaphylactic Shock cases?

 - Without prompt treatment the prognosis is very poor.

 - In the UK about 10 people a year die from anaphylaxis brought on by food.